 Moses said with great insight, "You are not grumbling against us, but against the Lord" (Exodus 16:8).
 God reminded Samuel of a similar lesson: "It is not you they have rejected, but they have rejected me as their king" (1 Samuel 8:7).
 Either we will be patient or we will be judged by the Judge himself.

-If you grumble at the least provocation, where's your faith in God?
+If you grumble at the least provocation, where is your faith in God?
 Faith without actions is dead faith, James has reminded us.
-Real faith requires patience.
-The patience of Job.
+Real faith requires patience -- the patience of Job.

-The other example James gives us is Job.
-Here was a righteous, God-fearing man who had everything.
+2. Job.
+Job was a righteous, God-fearing man who had everything.
 Then, for reasons he was never told, lost everything -- wealth, children, health.
 His wife told him to curse God and die, but he refused.

 "He replied, 'You are talking like a foolish woman.
 Shall we accept good from God, and not trouble?'
 In all this, Job did not sin in what he said."
 (Job 2:10)

-His "friends" came to comfort him, but ended up accusing him of sin, and becoming belligerent if he didn't confess.
+Job's "friends" came to comfort him, but ended up accusing him of sin and becoming belligerent if he didn't confess.
 Instead, he looked to God to vindicate him -- in this life or in the next.